Easytether Bluetooth Script

 fi

-next part is just making the script executable and use it.
+The next part is just making the script executable and using it.

 nurbxfit@jun~: chmod +x easytether-bluetooth.sh

-I am not that experience with linux and writing bash script, but I am able to learn a lot while researching on how to write this script.
+This script may not be perfect, but it gets the job done.
+I am not that experienced with Linux and writing bash scripts, but I learned a lot while researching how to write this script.
 I hope others can learn something from this too.